-I’ve wanted to be a lawyer since I was a little kid, but I had no idea that I would be representing families across the state of Texas in difficult and emotional divorces and custody cases.
+I wanted to be a lawyer since I was a kid.
+I’m sure in my mind I was going to argue in front of the US Supreme Court or handle cases with a nationwide impact.
+I had no idea I’d be doing something more important: representing families across the state of Texas in difficult and emotional divorces and custody cases.

-Where did I start in order to get here?
-My guess is that it is not where you think.
+Where did I start to get here?
+My guess is that it is not where you’d think.
 I was raised in Waxahachie, Texas, a small town south of Dallas.
-I was born in Wisconsin, but I came to Texas as soon as I could when I was three years old; it has been my home ever since.
-I am one of seven children – five natural-born and two brothers adopted.
+I was born in Wisconsin, but I came to Texas as soon as I could at age 3; it has been my home ever since.
+I am one of seven children – five biological and two adopted brothers.
 Both my parents bleed Aggie maroon (although only one of their children went to A&M).
-My dad was a veterinarian and owned his own practice and my mom a homemaker in charge of the seven children.
+My dad was a veterinarian and owned his practice, and my mom a homemaker taking care of a home with seven (yes – seven!) children and helping my dad run his business.
 I am the only lawyer in my family.

 I attended the University of Texas School of Law after completing my undergraduate degree from George Washington University in Washington, DC.
-At UT Law, I immediately figured out that my personality would be better suited in a courtroom setting instead of always sitting behind a desk at a big firm office.
-My third year of law school, I focused on litigation and worked as a student attorney at the University of Texas Domestic Violence Clinic.
-At the end of my time in law school, I took a job at a boutique, high-end family law litigation firm, where I would spend the first five years of my career.
+At UT Law, I immediately figured out that I wanted to be in the courtroom, and I wanted to work directly with clients.
+I never wanted to draft a will or work on a corporate merger.
+In my third year of law school, I focused on litigation and worked as a student attorney at the University of Texas Domestic Violence Clinic.
+At the end of my time in law school, I took a job at a boutique, high-end family law litigation firm in Austin, Texas, where I would spend the first five years of my career.

-Since getting out of law school at the University of Texas School of Law, I’ve learned a lot professionally, and I’ve learned a lot personally.
+Since getting out of law school, I’ve learned a lot professionally, and I’ve learned a lot personally.

-I got married right after law school and later, my then-wife gave birth to my son Parker, who I love with all my heart.
-But when Parker was just a baby, his mom and I went through a divorce.
-At the time of my divorce, I had represented hundreds of clients through their own divorces and it was becoming second nature for me.
-My own divorce changed all that.
+I got married right after law school, and a few years after, my then-wife gave birth to my son Parker.
+When Parker was just a baby, his mom and I went through a divorce.
+At the time of my divorce, I had represented hundreds of clients in their divorces, and it was becoming second nature for me.
+My divorce changed all that.
 It was hard on me.
 It was hard on my ex-wife.
 I’m sure it was hard on our son.
-But we got through it, and I’m grateful for the lessons that I learned in my own divorce and how I can truly relate to my clients.
+But we got through it, and I’m grateful for the lessons that I learned in my divorce and the perspective it gave me to now truly relate to my clients.

 My divorce was finalized in 2015.
 But that wasn’t the hardest thing I would face that year.
-Just a couple of months after my divorce was completed, my father passed away unexpectedly at the age of 60.
-He died at the veterinarian clinic, which is where you would always find him if he wasn’t at church or with his family.
+Just a couple of months after my divorce decree was signed, my father passed away unexpectedly at 60.
+He died at the veterinarian clinic, where you would always find him if he wasn’t at church or with his family.

 Getting that phone call was the hardest thing I have ever had to go through in my life.
 But it made me a better person, a better lawyer, and a better father to my children.